Take Action During Open Enrollment

 "I don’t want to change my benefits."

-Yes: Since Flexible Spending Accounts (Health Care FSA and the Dependent Daycare FSA) need to be renewed every year, you’ll need to enroll annually during Open Enrollment using the online process to ensure you have an FSA in 2020.
+Yes: Since Flexible Spending Accounts (Health Care FSA and the Dependent Care FSA) need to be enrolled in every year, you’ll need to enroll annually during Open Enrollment using the online process to ensure you have an FSA in 2021.

-No: If you do not want a Flexible Spending Account for 2020, you do not need to make that selection during 2020.
+No: If you do not want a Flexible Spending Account for 2021, you do not need to make that selection during Open Enrollment.

 "I want to make changes to my benefits."

-- Choose a different medical or dental plan.
+- Medical and Dental: Choose a different medical plan or dental plan.

-- Add or cancel coverage for your spouse or dependent children.
+- Coverage level: Add or cancel coverage for your spouse or dependent children.

-- Enroll in a Flexible Spending Account (FSA) so you can use pre-tax dollars for health care or dependent daycare expenses—participants must enroll every year!
+- Flexible Spending Accounts: Enroll in a Flexible Spending Account (FSA) so you can use pre-tax dollars for health care or dependent care expenses—participants must enroll every year!

-- Add or increase the amount of long-term disability insurance if you are a Civil Service or Labor Represented employee.
+- Long-Term Disability: Begin, decrease, increase, or cancel voluntary long-term disability insurance coverage if you are a Civil Service or Labor Represented employee.

 Employee Health & Benefits Fairs